wavefrontHQ/docs/pages/doc/users_managing.md

 ## Setting Customer-Wide Preferences

 You can specify a couple of default settings for all new users.
-Click the **Customer-Wide Preferences** link and choose whether to enable the [Query Builder](query_language_query_builder.html) by default and the default dashboard.
+Click the **Customer-Wide Preferences** link and choose whether to enable the [Query Builder](query_language_query_builder.html) by default, the default dashboard, and whether to display the [Getting Started tutorial](documentation_getting_started.html#getting-started-tutorial).